nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 Once a retention rule is applied to a document, it can still be downloaded and exported but it **can't be edited, replaced, or deleted** until the retention has expired.

-### {{> anchor 'legal-hold'}}legal hold
+### {{> anchor 'legal-hold'}}Legal Hold

-In the event of a litigation, audit or investigation, an organization may have to preserve certain information for an indeterminate period in order to prevent any spoliation of evidence by changing or updating content.
+In the event of litigation, audit or investigation, an organization may have to preserve certain information for an indeterminate period in order to prevent any spoliation of evidence by changing or updating content.

-The legal hold acts like a lock action once activated; the main document **can't be deleted**, even at API or storage level.
+The legal hold acts as a lock action once activated; the main document **can't be deleted**, even at API or storage level.

 The document can still be downloaded and exported but it **can't be edited, replaced, or deleted**.